dmcfigueira/basic_sensor/README.md

 To interact with the device over USB I'll be using some basic Python code.

-For unit tests - which will be run on the PC - I'll be using [GoogleTest](http://google.github.io/googletest/primer.html).

 For integration tests - which will be run with the PC connected to the device - I'll be using [PyTest](https://docs.pytest.org/en/stable/).

 # Usage